Gideon-Foxo/Gideon-foxo/README.md

 ### [Furry Bot List](https://github.com/Gideon-foxo/furry-bots)

-> This is a detailed list at all of the publicly available and maintained furry Discord bots.
-I did this purely for fun to see how my own creation was doing next to all the other ones.
-And so this list was born c:
+> A detailed ranking of all of the publicly available and maintained furry Discord bots.
+This was created purely for fun to see how my own creation was doing next to the rest of the competition.

-<h2 align="center">Huge Thank You</h2>
+<h2 align="center">Huge Thank You!</h2>

 Coding is far from an easy task when you don't know what your doing.
-I owe so so much of my experience some simply incredible people who have helped me so much.
+I owe so so much of my knowledge some simply incredible people who have helped me alone my way.

 > [Ehhhhhh](https://github.com/eeehh), thank you for being my amazing co developer and pouring so much time into my projects.